Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 - weakness

-In celiac disease, nutrient absorption in the small intestine is impaired.
-This results in a reduced amount of iron being absorbed from food.
+In celiac disease, nutrient absorption in the small intestine is impaired, reducing the amount of iron absorbed from food.

 7. Autoimmune disorders